 “So, you do understand the tragedy of your situation?
 Tomorrow you can take a bus to the other road.”

 “I have to be in Milan tomorrow.”

 “I am so sorry, no more busses today.”

 I plead and argue with the apologetic guard, but to no avail.
 I consider launching an American style protest and petulantly park in this very spot until he relents, but truckers queued up behind me are growing impatient.
-In a last act of desperation, I make one final pitch.
+As a last act of desperation, I make one final pitch.
 “What if I just take off, will you shoot me?”

 “Our instructions today are not to shoot anyone,” the guard replies.
 “I will simply call to that office building over there and they’ll send a chase car to arrest you.”

 “How far you think I’d get?”

 The guard smiles, “They’d have you in three, maybe four minutes of when I call, hardly enough time to peddle uphill five kilometers.”
 He looks down the long line of impatient truckers.
 “Of course, regulations require I first process all these truckers you made to wait, at least I think that is what regulations say.”
 He leans out his window to better look down the line.
 “That end truck’s my cousin, he’d take you to Milan.”

 “No, I have to get there on my own.”

 “In that case I am almost certain there’s something fishy with my poor cousin’s paperwork that will take fifteen, maybe even twenty minutes to clear.
 How fast can you peddle?